bernhardAxonIvy/doc/source/concepts/3rd-party-integration/restapi.rst

 .. tip:: Pretty printing

 If you add the query param `pretty` to the URL to any REST Service provided by the |ivy-engine|
-which produce JSON, then you get a pretty formatted JSON e.g. http://localhost:8081/designer/api/engine/info?pretty
+which produce JSON, then you get a pretty formatted JSON e.g., http://localhost:8081/designer/api/engine/info?pretty

 .. _integration-rest-api-spec: